microbiomedata/metaT/README.md

 ```
 ### Input option descriptions:
 - `project_id`: A unique name for your project or sample.
-- `input_files`: Full path to the fastq file.
+- `input_file`: Full path to the fastq file.
 The file must be intereleaved paired end fastq.
+- `input_fq1` and `input_fq2` if non-interleaved paired end fastqs
 - `strand_type`: (optional) RNA strandedness, either left blank, `aRNA`, or `non_stranded_RNA`

 ## Outputs